grafana/grafana-app-sdk/plugin-next/README.md

 })
 ```

 The `httpadapter` preserves the request context supplied by gRPC.
-For a
-subresource route, call `httpadapter.ParentFromContext` to access the parent
-resource.
+An HTTP host
+should attach the route's group, version, namespace, relative path, and optional
+parent resource with `httpadapter.WithRouteInfo` before invoking
+`httpadapter.HandlerFunc`.
+On the server, handlers can read the same metadata
+with `httpadapter.RouteInfoFromContext`; `httpadapter.ParentFromContext` is a
+convenience for subresource routes.

 ## Creating clients